Cubis-ChrisS/analytics-hub/README.md

 # API connection to SAC Hub

 This repository contains functionality to interact with the SAC Hub through their API.
-All developed functionality is stored in the class in the apiconnection.py file / script.
+All developed functionality is stored in the *ConnectSacHub* class in the *apiconnection.py* file / script.
 Smaller Python scripts calling this class can then be used to demonstrate the developed functionality.

 Code is developed with Python version 3.7.1 through an Anaconda installation.